fidalgo/fidalgo.github.io/_positions/talkdesk.md

 ### Projects
 * Working on the legacy system, improving the code readability and performance and doing the usual maintenance and new features.
   * The core system, still responsible for major call routing features, responsible for routing calls to the right destination, managing the call recordings, waiting queues and agent's statuses.
-* Definition of a new generation system, able to phase out the the legacy one, providing a couple of new features built on a microservices architecture approach.
+* Definition of a new generation system, able to phase out the legacy one, providing a couple of new features built on a microservices architecture approach.